 Apparel of all kinds must be shot from multiple angles to get the full picture.
 Pay particular attention to side profiles and fabric details as they are easily missed.
 It's also a good idea to take a picture of the brand tag and fabric label so the customer is fully informed of what they're buying.

 If you're on a budget, put your clothes on a hanger and photograph it on the wall with either natural light or a diffused flash.
-If you have can afford it, get a ghost mannequin and light it with some LED-bulb softbox lights.
+If you can afford it, get a ghost mannequin and light it with some LED-bulb softbox lights.

 Like this article?
 Spread the word.